hetalang/heta-specifications/math.md

 ## Identifiers

-The identifiers inside expressions should be interpreted as references to the values of `Record` or `Const` instances.
+The identifiers inside expressions should be interpreted as references to the values of `Record` or `Const` instances of the same namespace.
 The math expression `p1 .= 1*y` implies there is constant or record with the id `y`.

 ## Operators

 There are 5 operators in MathExpr: `+`, `-`, `*`, `/`, `^`.

-## Functions

-Additional functions can be added by user.
-See [@FunctionDefinition](./classes#functiondefinition)

 ### Arithmetic function list